mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_b_marss.md

 **Certification Scenarios**
 1. Enroll student 1 at Elementary School, including:
-    a.	homeboundServiceIndicator
+    - homeboundServiceIndicator
-    b.	specialPupilIndicator
+    - specialPupilIndicator
 2. Enroll student 2 at Middle School.
 3. Withdraw student from Middle School.
 4. Enroll student 2 at High School.
 5. Create the following records for Student 2:
-    a.
-An enrollment
+    - An enrollment
-    b.
-Withdrawal
+    - Withdrawal
-    c.
-Re-enrollment of a student who changes resident districts but does not change schools.
+    - Re-enrollment of a student who changes resident districts but does not change schools.
 Place a 20 day gap between records.
 6. Update Student 1's Percent Enrolled to 50% and set membershipAttendanceUnitDescriptor to days, set membership and attendance.
 7. Update Student **1's Percent Enrolled to 100%**, membershipAttendanceUnitDescriptor to hours and adjust membership and attendance accordingly.
 8. Update Student 2's Transportation Category.
 9. Update Student 3's StateAid Category.
 10. Create 2 enrollment records (a, b) for a student that is in two different schools within the same district at the same time.
 Enrollment dates 09/10/17 through 06/10/18.
 11. Create the records for:
-    a.
-An enrollment,
+    - An enrollment,
-    b.
-Withdrawal and
+    - Withdrawal and
-    c.
-Re-enrollment for a kindergarten student who receives an IEP mid-year – send updated special education evaluation status.
+    - Re-enrollment for a kindergarten student who receives an IEP mid-year – send updated special education evaluation status.
 (Grade change from KA to HK, and specialEducationEvaluationStatus updated)

 ## Resource: StudentEducationOrganizationAssociation
 **Description**